 How do you make your hair look fresh and shiny?
-Much depends on finding a shampoo and conditioner tailored to your hair’s needs.
+Whilst many people believe it mainly has to do with your hairspray and hair care, much depends on finding a shampoo and conditioner tailored to your hair’s needs.

 Many people think they have drier or more worn hair than they have, so they buy very nourishing shampoos and then complain that the hair is too flat.

 But how do you know what type of hair you have?
 In this post, we go through the different types and conditions scalp and hair can have, and what to think about when choosing shampoo and conditioner.